These Slow Cooker Short Ribs are fall off the bone tender, savory hunks of meaty perfection.

 - 1/2 onion chopped

 - 1 rib celery chopped

 - 2 tbsp tomato paste

 - 3/4 cup chicken broth

 - salt and pepper

-Heat oil in large, non-stick pan over medium-high heat.
+- Heat oil in a large, non-stick pan over medium-high heat.

-Remove the pan from the heat and Stir in a half a teaspoon of both salt and pepper to the chicken broth and vegetable mixture.
+- Remove the pan from the heat and stir in one half a teaspoon of both salt and pepper to the chicken broth and vegetable mixture.

 - Pour the chicken broth mixture over the browned short ribs in the slow cooker and cover with a lid.